 Your baby’s health is no small matter.

 When your baby is admitted to the Neonatal Intensive Care Unit (NICU), your world suddenly becomes filled with uncertainty – about your baby’s health, being separated from your newborn, how you’ll breastfeed and when you’ll finally return home.
-Though you’ll have many questions, there is one thing you can be certain of: as long as your baby is at the Baptist Health-Little Rock NICU, your child will receive some of the most advanced treatments available.
+Though you’ll have many questions, there is one thing you can be certain of: as long as your baby is at the Baptist Health Medical Center-Little Rock NICU, your child will receive some of the most advanced treatments available.
 Here’s how the NICU can help your baby.

 The Baptist Health NICU provides each baby with a primary care team that consists of a primary nurse, core group of registered nurses and a neonatologist.
 The primary nurse establishes the plan of care and coordinates efforts with all staff members.
 The neonatologist, a physician specializing in the care and treatment of sick and preterm newborns, is the NICU team leader.
 This team assignment not only ensures consistency of care but also provides you with an immediate point of contact so your needs are always met.